Govanhill: Attractions

 Govanhill is home to a thriving creative arts community, including Dance Factory Dance Studios in Calder Street and a variety of arts activities taking place in Govanhill Baths.
 The Chalet in Dixon Avenue and Southside Studios in Westmoreland Street are both home to successful visual artists and other creatives.
 Since 2009, the area has had its own arts festival - Streetland, which usually takes place in early summer in streets and venues across the area.
-Govanhill Housing Association also organises an annual Fun Day for local residents.
+Govanhill Housing Association also organizes an annual Fun Day for local residents.

-There is a vibrant voluntary sector in the local community with dozens of organisations active in the area.
-Considerable activity exists to improve the environment, engage young and old, promote integration, tackle addictions, develop the arts, provide education and develop opportunities locally.
-There are many opportunities to volunteer locally.
-At the local neighbourhood centre there is a considerable array of leisure and other activities which people can get involved in.